marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 > A basic block is simply a container of instructions that execute sequentially.
 Basic blocks are `Value`s because they are referenced by instructions such as branches and switch tables.
 The type of a `BasicBlock` is `Type::LabelTy` because the basic block represents a label to which a branch can jump.
 A well formed basic block is formed of a list of non-terminating instructions followed by a single terminator instruction.
 Terminator instructions may not occur in the middle of basic blocks, and must terminate the blocks.
 The `BasicBlock` class allows malformed basic blocks to occur because it may be useful in the intermediate stage of constructing or modifying a program.
 However, the verifier will ensure that basic blocks are "well formed". [↗](https://llvm.org/doxygen/classllvm_1_1BasicBlock.html#details)

-So basic blocks are labled buckets in which we place our sequential instructions.
+So basic blocks are labled buckets in which we place sequential instructions.
 That's why we had to pass those string parameters when generating `+`, `%`, etc. instructions above.
 The instruction builder placed the instructions in basic blocks and needed labels for them.
 Generating if-else expressions will actually require us to work with the basic blocks themselves, so we start off by getting the instruction builder's current basic block:

 ```swift